conda-forge/awkward-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `awkward, awkward-numba` can be installed with:
+Once the `conda-forge` channel has been enabled, `awkward` can be installed with:

 ```
-conda install awkward awkward-numba
+conda install awkward
 ```

 It is possible to list all of the versions of `awkward` available on your platform with: